Emancipation (2011 film)

 Emancipation or eMANcipation (Emannzipation; styled as eMANNzipation) is a 2011 independent drama feature film directed by Philipp Müller-Dorn.
 The movie had its world premiere on October 25, 2011 at the Kansas International Film Festival where it won the Audience Award for Best Narrative Film.

 Müller-Dorn initially came up with the idea for the film in 2006 after reading a newspaper article about a shelter for abused men in Hamburg.
 Since it turned out to be difficult to find abused men who were willing to talk about their experiences, the research phase took a lot longer than Müller-Dorn expected and the screenplay of eMANcipation was finished in early 2010.
 Principal shooting took place in Berlin and Guxhagen in Northern Hessia in July and August 2010.

-From 2012 to 2020 eMANcipation was released on DVD and BluRay in the USA distributed by Olive Films.
+From 2012 to 2020 eMANcipation was released on DVD and Blu-ray in the USA distributed by Olive Films.
 Since fall 2021 it is available on Amazon Video, Apple TV, Google Play, Microsoft Store in 56 countries around the world.